Can I Give My Baby Up for Adoption at the Hospital? [The Complete Guide]

 Step 3: Finding an Adoptive Family

-This is one of the most important choices in a hospital adoption.
+This is one of the most important choices in your hospital adoption.
 You love your baby, and you want the best life possible for them.
 With American Adoptions’ national network of hopeful adoptive parents, you can be sure you’ll find amazing parents for your baby.
 Many birth mothers say they “just knew” when they were looking at the right adoptive family profile.
+You will have many families to choose from to ensure you are finding the family that best matches the characteristics you are looking for.

 Step 4: Placement of the Child

-When you choose a family, your adoption specialist will contact them to let them know about the adoption opportunity.
+When you choose a family, your adoption professional will contact them to let them know about the adoption opportunity.
 As quickly as possible, they will travel to you.
-Depending on what you decided in your hospital adoption plan, you may interact with the family when they arrive, or you may not meet them in person.
+Depending on what you decided in your hospital adoption plan, you may interact with the family when they arrive, or you may decide not to meet them in person.
+It’s entirely up to you!

 When the time comes, you can fill out the adoption paperwork, and your baby will be placed with the adoptive family.
 This can be a difficult time, but you can be confident that you are making a selfless decision that will give your baby an opportunity to have an amazing life.
 Still, it’s expected that you will feel some challenging emotions during this process.
 Counseling and support services will be available to you at no cost, if you would like.